marsroversuom/software/README.md

 	- look for the Raspberry Pi or the "DHCP address" (it should look something like ``` xx.xx.x.x ```)

 	**For Mac**
-	- to be completed
+	- go to Settings -> Network -> Click Details -> Scroll down to Router, that's the IP address

-4. Enter this address into the dialog box "VNC server: " and click "Connect"
+5. Enter this address into the dialog box "VNC server: " and click "Connect"

-5. The program should close and a new dialog box with username and password will appear.
+6. The program should close and a new dialog box with username and password will appear.

-6. Fill in the username and password (check discord for further details), a new window with the Raspberry Pi will open.
+7. Fill in the username and password (check discord for further details), a new window with the Raspberry Pi will open.

 ## Guide: Setting up the python server on the Raspberry Pi